-- Le Petit Prince // Unclear, but a common estimate is 150 million copies sold
+Amount Sold: Unclear, but a common estimate is 150 million copies

 As with many of these numbers, actual data is difficult to come by—hence the likely undeservedly low place.
 But whether it’s near the top of the list or near the bottom, Antoine de Saint-Exupéry’s classic novella deserves its place because it’s thought to be the most translated non-religious work in the world.
 Guinness World Records reports it has been translated into 382 languages.

-- And Then There Were None // Commonly estimated at 100 million copies sold
+Amount Sold: Commonly estimated at 100 million copies

 And Then There Were None is generally considered the best-selling mystery novel of all time.
 Agatha Christie said that writing it required “a tremendous amount of planning” because of the sheer number of murders (10 people in total die, though not all are murdered).
 Christie later commented that the experience of adapting it for the stage is what “set [her] on the path of being a playwright as well as a writer of books.”

-- Charlotte’s Web // 10 million copies sold in the United States
+Amount Sold: 10 million copies in the United States

 The same Publisher’s Weekly article found that the best-selling paperback children’s book of all time was Charlotte's Web.
 Beyond writing children’s books, E.B.
 White was a prolific essayist.
 One essay was "Death of a Pig," in which he detailed his efforts to save a sick pig.
 Sadly, the pig died, but the idea helped lead to his most popular children’s book.